golang/proposal/design/25530-notary.md

-The second main privacy concern is that even developers who use only public modules would expose information about their module usage habits by requesting new `go.sum` lines from the notary.
+The second main privacy concern is that even developers who use only public modules would expose information about their module usage habits by requesting new `go.sum` lines from the database.

-Remember that the `go` command only contacts the notary in order to find new lines to add to `go.sum`.
+Remember that the `go` command only contacts the database in order to find new lines to add to `go.sum`.
-When `go.sum` is up-to-date, as it is during ordinary development, the notary is never contacted.
+When `go.sum` is up-to-date, as it is during ordinary development, the database is never contacted.
-That is, the notary is only involved at all when adding a new dependency or changing the version of an existing one.
+That is, the database is only involved at all when adding a new dependency or changing the version of an existing one.
-That significantly reduces the amount of usage information being sent to the notary in the first place.
+That significantly reduces the amount of usage information being sent to the database in the first place.

-Note also that even `go get -u` does not request information about every dependency from the notary: it only requests information about dependencies with updates available.
+Note also that even `go get -u` does not request information about every dependency from the database: it only requests information about dependencies with updates available.

-One avenue worth exploring would be to cache notary lookup results (reauthenticating them against cached tiles at each use), so that using a single computer to upgrade the version of a particular dependency used by N different modules would result in only one notary lookup, not N.
+One avenue worth exploring would be to cache database lookup results (reauthenticating them against cached tiles at each use), so that using a single computer to upgrade the version of a particular dependency used by N different modules would result in only one database lookup, not N.
 That would further reduce the strength of any usage signal.

-One possible way to further reduce the usage signal observable by the notary might be to use a truncated hash for K-anonymity, as described in the previous section, but the efficiency problems described earlier still apply.
+One possible way to further reduce the usage signal observable by the database might be to use a truncated hash for K-anonymity, as described in the previous section, but the efficiency problems described earlier still apply.
 Also, even if any particular fetch downloaded information